 And there are some relatively informal manual tests (“sanity checks”) which are typically performed by QA staff.

 There are also mobile applications which interact with the monolith.
 In general, there are few automated tests for the apps; testing is mostly a manual process.
 And those tests (automated and manual) exist for testing the apps, not for testing the monolith; the “remote api tests” are the primary way of testing that the API provided by the monolith itself still works.

 There is good monitoring of the application in production, and rollback is possible (though non-trivial) if a release has undesirable behaviour.

-Builds are automated, with the code automatically being compiled and all unit/integration tests being applied.
+Builds are automated, with code check-in automatically triggering compilation and execution of all unit/integration tests.
 Executing the remote-api tests is a single click.
 Running the end-to-end tests is slightly more complicated - in particular, interpreting the results requires manual inspection.

 A release typically consists of making a release-candidate tag in the version-control system, then deploying the code to the “uat” environment and handing over to the testing team to execute the end-to-end tests and do some interactive “playing” with the deployed system to see if all is ok.
 Deployment to dev and uat environments is automated; simply merging to the appropriate branch triggers deployment.
 Deployment to production is more complicated, and typically requires a team of 3-4 people for an hour or so to do the work and monitor system behaviour afterwards.
 A rollback typically requires the same amount of work as deployment.

 A release candidate would typically remain in the “uat” environment for a week, ie process was: